1and1/ssh-config/README.md

 ## Purpose

-The purpose of SSHConfig is to simplify the maintenance of SSH client configurations with many hosts.
+The purpose of SSH-Config is to simplify the maintenance of SSH client configurations with many hosts.
 There are Unix shell completion mechanisms that help to expand host names while typing if you have a well-maintained SSH client configuration.
 This is where the tool comes into place.